 In this broad context, the Faculty of Theology works in the service of the church as a community as well as its individual parts, and in the service of society.
 The questioning and research, which characterise theology and which operate using different scientific methods, have a critical constructive function.

-The Faculty of Theology of the University of Fribourg is the largest theological faculty in Switzerland and one of two Catholic theological faculties that are integrated into a state university.
-It is subject to state law, as are the other faculties of the university, but at the same time it has the recognition of church authorities and is supported by the Dominican Order and the Swiss Conference of Bishops.
+The Faculty of Theology of the University of Fribourg is the largest theological Faculty in Switzerland and very cosmopolitan in spirit.
+It is integrated into a state university.
+It is subject to state law, as are the other Faculties of the University, but at the same time is recognised by the Church authorities and supported by the Dominican Order and the Swiss Conference of Bishops.

-The complete bilingualism of the Faculty is unique in Europe.
+The Faculty is unique in Europe in being completely bilingual.
+The courses can be attended in German or French, or in both languages (distinction «Bilingual curriculum, French/German»).
 More than half of the professors and almost half of the students are from abroad.
-The faculty and university life are characterised by the spirit of a cosmopolitan Catholicism, giving prominence and recognition to Fribourg as a place of study.
+The Faculty and University life are characterised by the spirit of cosmopolitan Catholicism, giving prominence and recognition to Fribourg as a place of study.

 In principle, students have the possibility of completing a part of their studies at a partner university or continuing them at a university that is a part of a network to which the University of Fribourg belongs.

-A specialisation can be chosen from approximately 15 different areas (see http://studies.unifr.ch/go/lz5OT, pdf – French/German only).
+A specialisation can be chosen from 17 different areas (see http://studies.unifr.ch/go/jHR9L/http://studies.unifr.ch/go/K5qaJ, French/German only).
 The professor who is responsible for specialisation develops a programme together with the student.
 The choice of specialisation is especially meaningful for students who already know the direction of their career and can thus better take it into consideration.